Critical Incident Negotiations Level I - The Tactical Negotiator

 Hosted by the Harrison County Law Enforcement Training Academy, Gulfport, Mississippi

 Course Duration: 40hrs Instructional Setting: Classroom/Field

 COURSE DESCRIPTION: This course is designed to ensure a quality presentation of critical incident negotiation skills training for hostage and barricaded suicide negotiation teams, in order for them to bring about a peaceful resolution to critical incidents.
-This course is designed to teach the basic skills, techniques and concepts required of any critical incident negotiator, with an emphasis on communication and active listening.
+This course is designed to teach the basic skills, techniques and concepts required of any critical incident negotiator, with an emphasis on communication and active listening skill development.